Module code: 5WSEL019W

 - critical thinking

-While also aiming to explore conceptions of ‘Pop’ as a superficial means of expression.
+while also aiming to explore conceptions of ‘Pop’ as a superficial means of expression.
 By examining the past to gain a knowledge base and then creating a future, the module is designed to change students’ thinking through engagement with the history, theory, business and creative practice of 20th/21st century popular culture, with London as a shared focal point.

 The module is important and relevant to students who will learn to appreciate their place in the context of contemporary culture, taking ownership as agents of change to speculate on and to create cultural futures.
 Learning activities will draw together events, histories, ideas, locations and artefacts from this wide range of cultural expressions and practices.

-A weekly three-hour session will combine lectures, field trips and collaborative learning, while blended learning will be a key component of this Westminster Plus Elective as students use online resources and apps as learning tools.
+A weekly 3-hour session will combine lectures, field trips and collaborative learning, while blended learning will be a key component of this Westminster Plus Elective as students use online resources and apps as learning tools.
 Assessment is based on group project work and individual blogs.

 What’s the advantage?